 Suppose that the Delta Display Corporation has just come out with a new product: triangular screens!
 You have been asked to adapt the Cohen-Sutherland line clipping algorithm for their new Delta3 display.
 It has the shape of an inverted isosceles triangle, 1000 pixels wide at the top and 1000 pixels tall.
-The screen area is thus bounded by the lines y = 0, y = 2x, and y = 2000 - 2x.
+The screen area is bounded by the lines y = 0, y = 2x, and y = 2000 - 2x.
+The positive y axis points downwards.